IBM/tnz/README.md

 ```console
 zti
 ```

+If your path is not set up for running the installed zti console script, you can run zti with `python -m tnz.zti` instead.

 Starting `zti` takes you into the zti command line interface shell.
 Key tab for command completion, up/down for command history.